open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 ### Create a distributed trace

 By default Spring Boot runs a Tomcat server on port 8080.
 This tutorial assumes MainService runs on the default port (8080) and TimeService runs on port 8081.
-This is because we hard coded the TimeService end point in MainServiceController.SECOND_SERVICE_URL.
+This is because we hard coded the TimeService end point in MainServiceController.TIME_SERVICE_URL.
 To run TimeServiceApplication on port 8081 include `server.port=8081` in the resources/application.properties file.

 Run both the MainService and TimeService projects in terminal or using an IDE (ex.
 Eclipse).
 The end point for MainService should be `http://localhost:8080/message` and `http://localhost:8081/time` for TimeService.
 Type both urls in a browser and ensure you receive a 200 response.